sbrouil/hivery-backend-challenge/README.md

 I found 100 companies with index from 0 to 99.
 However a person in poeple list contains only company_id with a range of 1 to 100.
 I assumed ```company_id = company.index + 1```.

-The API have not authentication mecanism.
+The API itself doesn't have authentication mecanism.
 Authentication is handled by a reverse proxy managed by the Paranuara government.

 Environment :
-* MongoDB 3.2 is installed and running on localhost:27017 without any authentication mecanism.
+* MongoDB >3.2 is installed and running on localhost:27017 without any authentication mecanism.
 * Python 3 is installed
 * make command is installed